jeffalopez/Screeps/README.md

 # Screeps
-Sandbox for creating cleaner code
+Sandbox for learning and creating cleaner code Updating to pull in current code into GitHub